-Early Career Research Award Nominations - First Call
+Early Career Research Award Nominations - Second Call

 The NARST Early Career Research Award (ECRA) acknowledges contributions to science education through research by individuals during the seven years immediately following receipt of the doctoral degree.
 To qualify for the award in 2021, the nominee must have received the doctoral degree on or after January 1, 2013.
 Research contributions may vary, including - but not limited to - empirical, philosophical, historical research, critical perspectives, evaluative studies, policy-related research, and studies reflecting new research techniques.

 This award is given to an individual who over the seven years immediately following receipt of the PhD has established a promising research agenda, published noteworthy work, and has the potential to make significant contributions to science education through research.

 All NARST members are encouraged to consider nominating an eligible and deserving early career NARST member.
 Nominators must be current members of NARST; self-nominations will not be considered.
 The nomination letter should help the committee understand why the researcher’s scholarly record is deserving of recognition and contextualize the impact of the research in the nominee's institution and/or home country.

 Nominations for the award must include the following materials: